Skip to main content

 • Only one CSAT survey can be triggered per conversation

-• Survey must be triggered from the end function
+• Survey must be triggered from the end function (voice only)

 For custom survey requirements or multi-question surveys, contact your PolyAI representative to discuss advanced options.